Luucko/ErasmusGo/doc/Project Documentation.md

-# ErasmusGo
+# **ErasmusGo**

 ## **Team Organization**
-To ensure clarification on roles and responsibilities, we devided our team into three roles:
+To ensure clarification on roles and responsibilities, we divided our team into three roles:

 1. **Lucas Viaene: Project Manager/Coordinator:**
    - Manages the timeline, organizes sprints, and ensures everyone is on track.